Daily High to Daily Low: Is It Safe to Buy Realty Income Corporation (O)?

-Realty Income Corporation (NYSE:O) went up by 2.95% from its latest closing price compared to the recent 1-year high of $72.75.
-The company’s stock price has collected 5.00% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that Realty Income Announces Results Of Early Participation In Exchange Offers And Consent Solicitations
+Realty Income Corporation (NYSE:O) went down by -2.35% from its latest closing price compared to the recent 1-year high of $74.60.
+The company’s stock price has collected -0.45% of loss in the last five trading sessions.
+Press Release reported on 10/29/21 that VEREIT(R) Announces Third Quarter 2021 Operating Results

 Is It Worth Investing in Realty Income Corporation (NYSE :O) Right Now?